Without access to books and written materials, many believers don't even own their own Bible!

 Without discipleship or examples of how a life is lived in light of God's Word and truth, it isn't unheard of for someone to become saved and simply continue old religious customs and ways of life while changing the name of the deity to "Jesus."

-Charl van Wyk is a bold and courageous fighter.
+Charl van Wyk is a Christian missionary, author and activist in Africa.

 Stone Hill is a squatter camp outside of Cape Town, South Africa.
 The youth of Stone Hill are incredibly hardened by the depravity of their culture.